 The consolidated financial statements include the accounts of the Company and its subsidiaries and are prepared in accordance with U.S. Generally Accepted Accounting Principles (GAAP).
 All intercompany balances have been eliminated.
 The Company manages its operations on a consolidated, integrated basis in order to optimize its equipment and facilities and to effectively service its global customer base, and concludes that it operates in a single business segment.
-For purposes of comparability, certain reclassifications have been made to amounts previously reported to conform with the current period presentation.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended December 31, 2017 and January 1, 2017
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended December 30, 2018 and December 31, 2017